Ukraine denies Russian claim Kyiv sent drones to hit Kremlin

 He added it was too soon to prove or disprove whether it was a Russian attempt “either to make Ukraine look reckless or to buck up Russian public opinion” or if it was a Ukrainian operation to embarrass Russia.

+If it was a warning shot by Kyiv, then it was “yet another shocking security lapse by the Russian state,” he said.

+“If it’s a false flag operation by Moscow, then it reeks of desperation,” Nixey added.
+“And it’s a high-risk strategy likely to be exposed, considering how poor their tradecraft seems to be.”

-The alleged attack immediately prompted calls in Russia from pro-Kremlin figures in Russia to carry out assassinations on senior leadership in Ukraine.
+The alleged attack prompted calls in Russia from pro-Kremlin figures for assassinations of senior leaders in Ukraine.

 The Kremlin claimed the attack was planned to disrupt Victory Day, which Russia celebrates in Red Square on May 9 to commemorate the defeat of Nazi Germany in World War II.
-Peskov said the parade would take place as scheduled.
+Peskov said the parade would go on as scheduled.

-Sobyanin didn’t offer any reason for the ban, saying only that it would prevent the “illegal use of drones that can hinder the work of law enforcement.”

-Zelenskyy was in Finland to secure greater firepower for his armed forces as they figure out how to dislodge Russian troops from occupied areas of Ukraine.
+Zelenskyy was in Finland seeking greater firepower for his armed forces as they figure out how to dislodge Russian troops from occupied areas of Ukraine.

 Both Ukraine and Russia reportedly have experienced ammunition shortages after a winter of long-range shelling and missile strikes.
-Ukraine’s government has been pressing its allies to give it more as officials consider when and how they might start trying to drive Russian forces out of the Ukrainian territory they have occupied.
+Kyiv has been pressing its allies for more as officials consider when to start driving Russian forces out of Ukrainian territory they occupy.

+The Nordic countries — Finland, Sweden, Norway, Denmark and Iceland — have been among Kyiv’s strongest backers since Russia invaded Ukraine in February 2022.
+Before meeting Zelenskyy, Nordic officials appeared ready to provide more aid.

+“Here in the north, we have a more unpredictable and aggressive Russian neighbor, and it is important that we discuss together how to face this new situation,” Norwegian Prime Minister Jonas Gahr Støre said.

-In the meantime, 16 civilians were killed Wednesday in a “massive attack” by Russian forces on Ukraine’s partially occupied southern Kherson province, the Ukrainian Prosecutor General’s Office said.
+In fighting Wednesday, 16 civilians were killed in a “massive attack” by Russian forces on southern Kherson province, the Prosecutor General’s Office said.

 The talks came a day after U.S. officials said Washington plans to send Ukraine about $300 million in additional military aid, including an enormous number of artillery rounds, howitzers, air-to-ground rockets and ammunition.

-The weapons will all be pulled from Pentagon stocks, so they can go quickly to the front lines, according to the officials who spoke on condition of anonymity because the aid has not yet been formally announced.
+The weapons will all be pulled from Pentagon stocks, so they can go quickly to the front, according to the officials who spoke on condition of anonymity because the aid has not yet been formally announced.

-Elsewhere, Russia used Iranian-made drones during its third attack on Ukraine’s capital city in six days.

-He didn’t say what caused the fire, which was described as extremely difficult to put out.
-But some Russian media outlets said it was likely caused by a Ukrainian drone attack overnight.
+He didn’t say what caused it, but some Russian media outlets said it was likely from a Ukrainian drone attack.
 There was no official comment on that possibility.

-Military analysts think Ukraine is targeting supply lines in the Russian rear while gearing up for a possible counteroffensive amid improving weather conditions and as it receives large amounts of weapons and ammunition from its Western allies.
+Military analysts think Ukraine is targeting Russian supply lines while gearing up for a possible counteroffensive amid improving weather and as it receives more weapons and ammunition from the West.

 Explosions also derailed a Russian freight train and hit a Russian airfield in recent days.
-Last weekend, a massive fire erupted at an oil depot in Crimea after it was hit by two of Ukraine’s drones, a Russia-appointed official said.
+Last weekend, a massive fire erupted at an oil depot in Crimea after it was hit by two Ukrainian drones, a Russia-appointed official said.

 In anticipation of a Ukrainian counteroffensive, Russian forces are focused on destroying logistical routes and centers of Ukraine’s armed forces with long-range strikes, Kyiv military officials say.

-At the same time, Russia plans to continue talks with the United Nations and other parties to an wartime agreement on facilitating Black Sea agricultural shipments, Kremlin press secretary Dmitry Peskov said ahead of talks on Friday.
+At the same time, Russia plans to continue talks with the U.N. and other parties to an wartime agreement on facilitating Black Sea agricultural shipments, Kremlin press secretary Dmitry Peskov said ahead of talks on Friday.

-Earlier Wednesday, Russian Foreign Ministry spokeswoman Maria Zakharova confirmed a new round of consultations between Russia and the U.N. on access of Russian agricultural products and fertilizers to the world market would be held in Moscow.
+Earlier Wednesday, Russian Foreign Ministry spokeswoman Maria Zakharova confirmed new consultations between Russia and the U.N. on access of Russian agricultural products and fertilizers to the world market would be held in Moscow.

-Signed in July and renewed twice, most recently in March, the deal unblocked Ukrainian grain shipments that were held up in the country’s blockaded ports last year.
-The deal will expire May 18 unless Russia agrees to its renewal.
+Signed in July and renewed twice, the deal freed Ukrainian grain shipments that were held up in the country’s blockaded ports last year.
+The deal expires May 18 unless Russia agrees to its renewal.

 Jari Tanner in Helsinki, and Jan M. Olsen in Copenhagen, Denmark, contributed.